-Cash represents funds deposited with financial institutions, including cash segregated to satisfy rules regarding the protection of assets of customers as required by the SEC and the CFTC, the Company's primary regulators.
-See Note 16 for further information.
+Cash represents funds deposited with financial institutions, which predominantly includes cash segregated to satisfy rules regarding the protection of assets of customers as required by the CFTC and/or the SEC, the Company's primary regulators.
+Refer to Note 15 for further information.